hienvantran/CZ4045-NLP/CNN-LSTM/README.md

 - Self-labelled crawlled Reddit dataset: 2047 samples (a.k.a.
 Reddit dataset)
 - Remaining crawlled Reddit dataset: 8409 samples (a.k.a.
 Serving dataset)
 - Combination of Financial Phrase Bank dataset and Reddit dataset (a.k.a.
 Combined dataset)

-The preprocessing is done using the Bert tokenizer itself so we don't need to do further modifications.

 ## Training and evaluation